sspedowski/JUSTICE_MASTER/02_Batches/Batch_03/Top10_Pipeline_QuickStart.md

 Troubleshooting

+---

+Troubleshooting

 * “No ✅ Include rows for Batch 03” → Set the **Status** column to `✅ Include` for the docs you want in the PDF.
 * “No records parsed” (DOCX) → Ensure each Top‑10 item has simple key/value lines like `Filename:`, `Summary:`, `Status:`.
 Free text is still appended to **Summary**.
 * `python` not found → Install Python 3.10+ and re‑open PowerShell.
 * ReportLab install issues → Re‑run the venv commands in an elevated PowerShell; ensure network access.
 * Duplicates in CSV → Remove by editing the CSV or import only once per source; scripts are append‑only by design.

 ---